What is an estate manager, and do you need one?

 An estate manager is an expert private service professional who typically has several years of experience managing multiple properties, household staff members, vendors, projects and more for one “principal” or family.

-The estate manager oversees every aspect of estate operations, including managing the estate’s calendar, scheduling regular maintenance, designating tasks and responsibilities to vendors and household staff, overseeing household staffing and human resources, and reporting on the estate’s progress to the principals or the family office.
+The estate manager oversees every aspect of estate operations, including managing the estate’s calendar, scheduling regular maintenance, designating tasks and responsibilities to vendors and household staff, overseeing estate staffing and human resources, and reporting on the estate’s progress to the principals or the family office.

 They may also take on special projects, like gifting and event planning, or act as an owner’s representative on renovations and other construction projects.